seb951/rmarkdown_workshop/README.md

-# Atelier R markdown / R markdown workshop
+# Atelier R markdown workshop
 sebastien.renaut@umontreal.ca

 **S'il vous plait, remplissez ce formulaire si intéressé.e.
 Je vous recontacterai quelques jours avant l'atelier. / Please fill in this form if you are interested.
 I will contact you a few days in advance with details about location.**